-In order to obtain complete deferral of capital gain taxes in an exchange otherwise meeting the requirements of Internal Revenue Code §1031, a taxpayer is generally required to reinvest all net sale proceeds generated by the sale of relinquished property in like-kind replacement property within the applicable exchange period (a maximum 180 calendar days).
+In order to obtain complete deferral of capital gain taxes in an exchange otherwise meeting the requirements of Internal Revenue Code Section 1031, a taxpayer is generally required to reinvest all net sale proceeds generated by the sale of relinquished property in like-kind replacement property within the applicable exchange period (a maximum 180 calendar days).
 In addition, the taxpayer must not have a direct or indirect right to receive or otherwise obtain the benefit of the exchange proceeds during the exchange period except to acquire like-kind replacement property.
 Any non like-kind property received by the taxpayer in the exchange, usually referred to as boot, will cause the taxpayer to recognize gain.
-Under the foregoing rules, the use of exchange funds to pay expenses not related to the exchange could invalidate the exchange to the extent such use results in the taxpayer’s constructive receipt of exchange proceeds.
-In other cases, payment of an expense related to the disposition of relinquished property or acquisition of replacement property may give rise to taxable boot in the exchange but would not create a constructive receipt problem.
-Finally, payment of certain costs related to the transfer of the relinquished property that may be characterized as selling expenses or exchange expenses are excluded from the seller’s amount realized and ignored altogether.
+Under the foregoing rules, the use of exchange funds to pay expenses not related to the exchange could invalidate the exchange to the extent that such use results in the taxpayer’s constructive receipt of exchange proceeds.
+In other cases, payment of an expense related to the disposition of relinquished property or acquisition of replacement property may give rise to taxable boot in the exchange, but would not create a constructive receipt problem.
+Finally, payment of certain costs related to the transfer of the relinquished property which may be characterized as selling expenses or exchange expenses are excluded from the seller’s amount realized and ignored altogether.

 Similarly, proposed regulation §1.468B-6(b) states that transactional expenses are “the usual and customary expenses paid or incurred in connection with a deferred exchange.
 For example, the costs of land surveys, appraisals, title examinations, termite inspections, transfer taxes, and recording fees are transactional expenses.”
-While the payment of transactional expenses out of proceeds will not disqualify an exchange, payment of such items out of exchange proceeds may generate boot resulting in the recognition of some taxable gain.
+While the payment of transactional expenses from proceeds will not disqualify an exchange, payment of such items out of exchange proceeds may generate boot resulting in the recognition of some taxable gain.
 Thus, a careful review of the closing statements on the relinquished property sale and the replacement property purchase before closing is strongly recommended.
-Often an item that would generate boot can be dealt with in a way that will avoid characterization as boot.
+Often an item which would generate boot can be dealt with in a way that will avoid characterization as such.